sr320/LabDocs/protocols/RADseq.md

 Add 10µL to each sample.

+_note that PstI will also work with adaptors_

-* Incubate at 37˚C for 90 minutes, then at 80˚C for 20 minutes to inactivate the enzyme (check appropriate inactivation temperature for the enzyme in use, if other than SbfI).
+* Incubate at 37˚C for 90 minutes, then at 80˚C for 20 minutes to inactivate the enzyme (_check appropriate inactivation temperature for the enzyme in use, if other than SbfI_).

 * Add 2 µL of each barcoded SbfI short P1 RAD adapter (50nM) (these are the illumina barcodes located in -20˚C freezer) to each digested sample.
 Mix by pipetting.
 Use RAD adapters 10 times from each aliquot plate before throwing away.